CLI Usage

 -

-Constraints or node eligibility: very large per-node requests (CPUs or
+Constraints or node eligibility: very large per-node requests (CPUs,

 Good citizenship / performance tips